 Ira Weiss specializes in tax strategy, financial accounting, mutual fund taxation, and private equity investing.
 He teaches advanced MBA courses in both tax strategy and entrepreneurship at Chicago Booth, and helps support the entrepreneurial community through his work as the faculty director of Hyde Park Angels, an angel investing group affiliated with the Polsky Center for Entrepreneurship.

 Adjunct Assistant Professor of Behavioral Science

-Hal Weitzman teaches three Chicago Booth MBA classes on persuasion.
-He is the executive director for intellectual capital at Chicago Booth, editor in chief of Chicago Booth Review, host of The Big Question video series, and the author of Latin Lessons (2012).
-He was a reporter and editor at the Financial Times from 2000 to 2012, reporting from London, South America, and Chicago.
+Hal Weitzman is executive director for intellectual capital at the University of Chicago Booth School of Business.
+He is the Editor in chief of Chicago Booth Review and host of The Big Question video series, and he currently teaches three Chicago Booth MBA classes on persuasion.
+He is the author of Latin Lessons: How South America Stopped Listening, and was a reporter and editor at the Financial Times from 2000 to 2012, reporting from London, South America, and Chicago.
 Weitzman was educated at Leeds, Oxford, and Harvard University.

 Robert S. Hamada Professor of Behavioral Science

 Bernd Wittenbrink is the Robert S. Hamada Professor of Behavioral Science at the University of Chicago Booth School of Business.
 Professor Wittenbrink teaches MBA and Executive MBA classes in management and negotiations.
 Most of his research investigates how social stereotypes impact people’s judgments and actions.

 John P. and Lillian A. Gould Professor of Behavioral Science